jwbuurlage/Bulk/README.md

 The examples will be compiled in the `bin/{backend}` directory, prepended with the backend name, i.e. to run the `hello` example with the `thread` backend:

     ./bin/thread/thread_hello

+There is also a special backend available for the [Epiphany coprocessor](https://www.parallella.org/), which can be found in the `epiphany` branch.
+See `backends/epiphany/README.md` for more details.

 Authors
 -------